cbisiere/tiny-prolog2/README.md

 #### Prolog II (version 1)

 Prolog II version 1 ran on Apple II.
 The complete documentation is made of three documents below.
-Note that while the three documents above are supposed to describe the same version of Prolog II, that is, version 1, the syntax described in Colmerauer (1982) allows for explicit constraints at the end of rules.
+Note that while these three documents are supposed to describe the same version of Prolog II, that is, version 1, the syntax described in Colmerauer (1982) allows for explicit constraints at the end of rules.
 This is not the case in Van Caneghem (1982) and Kanoui (1982).
 If you know more about this, please let me know.

 * Alain Colmerauer (1982).
 [Prolog II: Manuel de référence et modèle théorique.](https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/non_english/french/cnrs_prologii_manueldereference_ocr.pdf) Rapport Interne.
 Groupe d'Intelligence Artificielle.
 Université d'Aix-Marseille II.
 Mars.